krumka/TManager/README.md

  * Gem `Geocoder` for the geolocation
  * The application must be deployed on a `Heroku` server afterwards

+## Note

+ The config directory has been removed because of sensitive informations

 ## Contributors

  * Rémy Lambinet (github account's owner)